 The Home Counties

-Afternoon tea at Fortnum and Mason is an art form.
+Fortnum and Mason is an art form.
 While its scones are a huge draw, here it’s all about the tea.
 With over 300-years’ experience, their on-hand ‘tearistas’ will help you find the perfect blend.
 See more of the best afternoon teas in London here.

 Just as your typical Cotswolds villages are divine in summer, they’re just as compelling in winter even if you just stay in the car.
 Our favourites are Chipping Campden, a former wool trading centre, Bourton-on-the-Water, known for its model village and railway, and Bibury, said to be the most beautiful village in England by William Morris.